The Best Non-Alcoholic Craft Beers

 But besides market trends, how do we know craft NA beer is here to stay?
 2019 marked the first year non-alcoholic beers were represented as a style at the Great American Beer Festival (the largest beer competition in the world) since 2004.
 Back then, the five entrants yielded medals for Coors, O’Doul’s, and Old Milwaukee.
 Today, we’re looking at hazy IPAs, rich stouts, and Belgian-style ales, with many coming from exclusively non-alcoholic breweries.

-We’ve come up with some of our favorites from this nascent boozeless beer boom so you can give them a try for yourself and see what all the fuss is about.
+Whether you're participating in dry January or just want to try something new, we’ve come up with some of our favorites from this nascent boozeless beer boom so you can taste them yourself and see what all the fuss is about.

 If forecasts are met, Athletic will brew an astonishing 10,000 barrels of beer this year, putting them well above some of even the most well-known small scale regional breweries in the country.
 Besides the popular brewery-only releases, their Run Wild IPA has quickly developed a devoted following of fitness enthusiasts who are in search of something bright, hoppy, and malt-balanced to take down as they train for their marathons and Ironman races.
 The fact that it clocks in at just 70 calories doesn’t hurt, either.